 - If you don’t complete the process, at what stage does Our Future Health count you as a “volunteer” – the first time you click the first link?
 Is that inflating the “volunteer” count?

 - OFH does not currently offer rewards or incentives to sign up.
 Is this being changed?
-To be targeted on particular subgroups?
+To be targeted at particular subgroups?

 … about data

 On the NHS confederation podcast, the new CEO of Our Future Health said: